-There are many different kinds of day trading strategies and trading system, but the underlying each of them is a set of rules.
-The rules differ to some degree from system to system, but in essence, they are all variations of them same system.
+There are many different kinds of day trading strategies and trading systems, but the underlying each of them is a set of rules.
+The rules differ to some degree from system to system, but in essence, they are all variations of the same system.
 Reduced to its simplest, the system is called momentum trading.

 If you take a look at any given stock market chart, you’ll notice that there is a series of ups and downs.
 You ‘ll notice that rarely does the currency or equity oscillate up and down statically.
 There’s always some larger overall rising or falling trend.
 This larger trend is the stock market equivalent of Newton’s First Law of Motion: objects that are in motion tend to stay in motion unless acted upon by some external force.

-Determining how to profit from this observation is the subject of many books, speeches, software implementations and seminars.
-Some of these strategies are available for significant fee, but underlying them all are some well-known market facts available without cost.
+Determining how to profit from this observation is the subject of many books, speeches, software implementations, and seminars.
+Some of these strategies are available for a significant fee, but underlying them all are some well-known market facts available without cost.

-Systems based on weekly charting are less labor intensive way of participating in the stock market.
+Systems based on weekly charting are a less labor-intensive way of participating in the stock market.
 Assuming you have a good basic understanding of the stock market and various risk reduction strategies, you’ll want to begin to develop your weekly trading system by looking at some charts.
-These are mostly generic charts, widely available online from brokerages and trading house without cost.
+These are mostly generic charts, widely available online from brokerages and trading houses without cost.
 A detailed discussion of each of these indicators is beyond the scope for this article, but each of the following indicators is linked to an article describing them in greater detail.